davidgasquez/handbook/content/computer-science/data.md

 ## Data Analysis Requests

 [Real impact comes from continuous decision-making and implementing actions with feedback](https://news.ycombinator.com/item?id=22808006).
 Reports are rarely read, and often forgotten.
 Decision-making involves getting data, summarizing and predicting ad then taking action.

+> If you torture the data enough, it will tell you whatever you want to hear.

 Continuous decision-making — the kind that leads to impact — involves doing this repeatedly in a principled fashion, which means creating a system around the decision process.
 That said, [your impact is tough to measure — data doesn't always translate to value](https://dfrieds.com/articles/data-science-reality-vs-expectations.html).